Police hit beat and make waves on the web

 "The local community who attend the meet up had asked for some tips on how they can stay safe online.
 A big thanks to the organisers for inviting Megan along!" said the post.

-Other community news included officers playing alongside youngsters in a football tournament hosted by MonLife Youth Service; foot patrols in Abergavenny and a surgery in Magor and Undy.
+Other community news included officers playing alongside youngsters in a football tournament hosted by MonLife Youth Service and foot patrols in Abergavenny